Dick Rifenburg: Professional career

-In 1948, Rifenburg was drafted by the Philadelphia Eagles in the 15th round of the NFL draft, and he was also drafted by the New York Yankees of the All-America Football Conference.
+In 1948, Rifenburg was drafted 132nd overall by the Philadelphia Eagles in the 15th round of the NFL draft, and he was also drafted by the New York Yankees of the All-America Football Conference.
 He had intended to play in 1949 with the Yankees, but suffered a knee injury in a practice session for the August 1949 Chicago College All-Star Game.
 Press accounts at the time noted that the injury "will probably keep him out of pro football all season, if not forever."
 The incident led to a debate as to whether NFL owners should "bar their men from playing with the college all-stars."

 Rifenburg landed a job at WJR radio in Detroit, but he left his sportscaster's job to join the Detroit Lions.
 In the 1950 NFL season, Rifenburg came back from his injury to play for the Detroit Lions.
 He played in 12 games and had ten receptions for 96 yards and one touchdown for the 1950 Lions.
 Rifenburg recalled that his playing time with the Lions was limited because the Lions also signed 1949 Heisman Trophy winner Leon Hart, who played the same position.